WHP (AM): WHBG and WMBS

-The Department of Commerce granted John S. Skane a license for a new station on 1300 kHz on February 20, 1925, with the sequentially assigned call letters WHBG.
+The Department of Commerce granted John S. Skane a license for a new station, WHBG, on February 20, 1925.
+It had studios at 2810 North Fourth Street in Harrisburg, transmitting on 1300 kHz.
 In late 1926, ownership was transferred to Macks Battery Service, and the call sign was changed to WMBS.
-The station later operated on 820 kHz, and the Federal Radio Commission (FRC) reallocated the station on June 1, 1927, to 1280 kHz.
+As of December 31, 1926, the station was reported to be operating on a self-assigned frequency of 833 kHz.